mmrsic/RustyChess/README.md

 # RustyChess
-A small chess application written to lern Rust and Bracket Lib
+A small chess application written to learn Rust and Bracket Lib.